MOMINCKS/TensorflowDockerenv/README.md

 * Compiled with highest NVIDIA compute capability supported by both device and tensorflow

 ### Results:
-* training 75% faster (HDRNet with Intel Xeon Silver and 2080Ti)
+* training 75% faster than vanilla wheel install (HDRNet with Intel Xeon Silver and 2080Ti)